shibaprasadb/shibaprasadb.github.io/content/2025-07-02-when-product-patches-operational-cracks.md

----
-layout: post
-title: "When Product Patches Operational Cracks"
+Title: When Product Patches Operational Cracks
-tags: [product]
----
+Date: 2025-07-02
+Tags: product

 Ever notice how tech companies love slapping on fancy features instead of fixing what’s actually broken?
 It’s like installing a smart doorbell on a house with no locks.
 Here’s a perfect example from India’s cab scene and why this kind of thinking is completely backwards.